mpouryah/aWCluster/README.md

 1. EMD_All_Three finds the pairwise Wasserstein distances between samples.
 ```
-Invarinat_3: creates the integative measure of (mRNA, CNA and Methylation) for a given sample
+Invarinat_3: creates the integative measure of (mRNA, CNA and Methylation) for a given sample.
 ```
   EMD_cvxOpt: the main function for calculating the Wasserstein distance
   ```